carbonblack/cb-yara-connector/README.md

 ---
 # Dev install

-Use git to retrieve the project, create a new virtual environment using python3.6+ and use pip to install the requirements:
+Use Git to retrieve the project, create a new virtual environment using Python 3.6+, and use pip to install the requirements:

 ```
 git clone https://github.com/carbonblack/cb-yara-connector